 An Engaging Academic Environment

-Sociology literally means the study of society, or of social things.
+Sociology is the science that studies the social relations of people.
 It is a scientific approach to understanding human groups and human interaction.
 From families to neighborhoods to nation-states, human life is spent in the company of others.
-The theories and methods of sociology provide a means to analyze the social nature of human existence.
-Training in sociology is useful preparation for careers in business, law, government, ministry, medicine, and many more.
+The theories and methods of sociology provide a means to analyze the social nature of human existence and work toward a world that is more tolerant, equitable, and inclusive.
+Training in sociology expands one’s awareness and appreciation of human diversity, and is useful preparation for careers in business, law, government, ministry, medicine, and many more.

 Why Baylor Sociology

 Dating back to 1919, Baylor’s sociology program offers a legacy of distinguished service, high caliber scholarship, exemplary teaching, and unique opportunities to its students.
-At Baylor, you will take classes taught by top scholars and have opportunities for independent research.
+At Baylor, we offer courses taught by top scholars and various opportunities for independent research.

-An attractive aspect of our program is its flexibility.
-You customize your sociological studies in keeping with your interests and ambitions.
+An attractive aspect of our program is its flexibility with sociological studies in keeping with students interests and ambitions.

 The Department of Sociology at Baylor University has a productive faculty committed to the mentorship and collaborative research with students.